Salatblätter - Paramagnetismus Callahan Basalt Urgesteinsmehl

 And now – enjoy the interview!

-Graeme Sait: In the foreword to your book on paramagnetism, your editor, Fred Walters, wrote that you consider your work in this field the most important of your life.
+Graeme Sait: In the foreword to your book on paramagnetism, your editor, Fred Walters, wrote that you consider your work in this field to be the most important of your life.
 Four years have passed since the publication of your book.
 Are you satisfied with the impact of your findings on agriculture?

 Graeme: That's fascinating, but it's a recent discovery.
 Has that always been your theory about how it works?

-Graeme: Well, we recently had an experience that confirms exactly what you're saying.
+Graeme: Well, we recently had an experience that exactly confirms what you're saying.

 Graeme: This is truly an amazing discovery.
 It's so important for those with non-volcanic soils.